ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 - "ipython-utilities has many useful notebooks for Node Managers to help them"
 ---

-OTN maintains several additional Nodebooks, where fall outside the core `tag`, `deployment` and `detection` tools.
-These may be useful to explore in certain scenarios.
+OTN maintains several additional Nodebooks that fall outside the core `tag`, `deployment` and `detection` tools.
+These may be useful to Node managers who also deal with these particular scenarios.

 ## Check Environment

-This notebook checks your system python environment against our `environment.yml`.
-This is to see if the python packages and libraries you have installed are inline with what is required to run the ipython.
-This will assist you with updating your packages if they become out-of-date, or if OTN develops new tools which rely on new packages.
+This notebook checks your system Python environment against our `environment.yml`.
+This is to see if the Python packages and libraries you have installed are inline with what is required to run the ipython.
+This will assist you with updating your packages if they become out-of-date, or if OTN develops and publishes new tools which rely on new packages.

 ## scientific_name_check

-This notebook uses [WoRMs](https://www.marinespecies.org/index.php) to check animal common and scientific names.
+This notebook uses [WoRMS](https://www.marinespecies.org/index.php) to check animal common and scientific names.
 It is used to add new species names to `obis.scientificnames` table for use each project.
 The instructions for using this notebook are the same as the `Adding Scientific Names` section in the `Create and Update Projects` notebook

 ## Add Instrument Models to Database